-Hiller is often called an 'artist's artist' whose work has been recognized by major museums world-wide.
-A recently-published book, The Provisional Texture of Reality, includes some of her most significant talks, interviews, and essays on other artists.
-A major retrospective of her work will be held in 2011 at the Tate and other major venues.
+Hiller is often called ‘artist’s artist’, someone whose work has been recognised by major museums worldwide.
+The Provisional Texture of Reality, includes some of her most significant talks, interviews, and essays on other artists.
+A major retrospective of her work was held in 2011 at Tate Britain.

 Images: An audience member holds a speaker to her right ear, the other speakers shine in contrast to the darkness of The Chapel during Witness, 2000 (left) and portrait of Susan Hiller (above).
 Photographs: Parisa Tagwizadin

 Who made this possible?